Allergies vs COVID: How To Tell The Difference

 On the other hand...

-If you're experiencing sinus congestion, sneezing, itchy watery eyes, and an overproduction of mucus in the nose and throat, you're most likely suffering from seasonal allergies.
+If you're experiencing an itchy nose, sinus congestion, sneezing, watery eyes, and an overproduction of mucus in the nose and throat, you're most likely suffering from allergies.

-With hay fever season just around the corner, many seasonal allergy sufferers are starting to experience some of the most common fall allergy symptoms.
+With hay fever season just around the corner, many seasonal allergy sufferers are starting to wonder whether an itchy nose is a sign of COVID.
 For some people, a runny nose, congestion, a dry cough and a sore throat around this time of year are clear signs that they should visit a pharmacy and top up on allergy treatments, eye drops, and tissues.

-For others, however, these same symptoms may cause distress and worry over fears of COVID-19.
+For others, however, that itchy nose may cause distress and worry over fears of COVID-19.
 And for good reason, too!
 The coronavirus and seasonal allergies share a few symptoms in common that could easily be overlooked.
 For those with no history of hay fever or pollen allergies, it’s wise to express concern and get tested for COVID-19.[*][*]

 In fact, many doctors are telling people to get tested for COVID if they are unsure what is causing their symptoms.[*][*][*] That’s because some people are confusing their symptoms with seasonal allergies, and are unknowingly spreading the virus to others before getting diagnosed.
 Furthermore, by not getting tested and treated, COVID sufferers are also putting themselves at greater danger of becoming more seriously ill and even hospitalized.[*][*]